bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

 <h4>User Interface State Pseudo-classes</h4>

-As with the link pseudo-classes there are also some pseudo-classes generated around the user interface state of elements, particularly within form elements.
-These user interface element state pseudo-classes include :enabled, :disabled, :checked, and :indeterminate.
+<p>As with the link pseudo-classes there are also some pseudo-classes
+generated around the user interface state of elements, particularly within form elements.
+These user interface element state pseudo-classes include :enabled, :disabled, :checked, and :indeterminate.</p>

-The :enabled pseudo-class selects an input that is in the default state of enabled and available for use, where the :disabled pseudo-class selects an input that has the disabled attribute tied to it.
-Many browsers by default will fade out disabled inputs to inform users that the input is not available for interaction, however those styles may be adjusted as wished with the :disabled pseudo-class.
+<p>The :enabled pseudo-class selects an input that is in the default state
+of enabled and available for use, where the :disabled pseudo-class selects an input that has the disabled attribute tied to it.
+Many browsers by default will fade out disabled inputs to inform users that the input is not available for interaction, however those styles may be adjusted as wished with the :disabled pseudo-class.</p>

 ```
  1  input:enabled {...}